npnkhoi/oneschedule/README.md

 # OneSchedule

+**[URGENT] We are actively looking for a developer from Fulbright to maintain the website as our team is graduating.
+Email npnkhoi@gmail.com if you are interested!**

 [OneSchedule](https://npnkhoi.github.io/oneschedule) is a course-schedule visualizer for Fulbright Univesrity Vietnam.
 Its main features are:
 - Visualizing course schedules (with color theme)
 - Presenting course offerings (with filters and table/gallery views)